multiversx/mx-docs/docs/validators/staking-v4.md

 For each owner, based on his topUp, we compute how many validators he would be able to run.
 This mechanism ensures that for each owner we select as many nodes as possible, based on the available slots and a **minimum required topUp**.

-Suppose we have the following auction list:
+Suppose we have the following auction list, and 3 available slots:

 ```
 +--------+------------------+------------------+-------------------+--------------+-----------------+---------------------------+